Coderwelsch/smart-home-screen/README.md

 ### `REACT_APP_TODOIST_API_KEY`

 Set this variable to your Todoist API key to enable todoist integration.
+If not set, the todoist module will be disabled.

 ### `REACT_APP_CALENDAR_WEBCAL_URLS`

-Set this variable to a define a webcal URL to enable calendar integration.
+Set this variable to a define one or multiple webcal URLs to enable the calendar integration.

+### `REACT_APP_CALENDAR_WEBCAL_NAMES`

+Set this variable to define the names of the calendars.
+The names should be separated by a comma and the order should match the order of the URLs in `REACT_APP_CALENDAR_WEBCAL_URLS`.

+### `REACT_APP_CALENDAR_WEBCAL_COLORS`

+Set this variable to define the colors of the calendars.
+The colors should be separated by a comma and the order should match the order of the URLs in `REACT_APP_CALENDAR_WEBCAL_URLS`.

+Supported colors are:

+$\color{red}{\textsf{lorem ipsum}}$

+- red
+- orange
+- amber
+- yellow
+- lime
+- green
+- emerald
+- teal
+- cyan
+- sky
+- blue
+- indigo
+- violet
+- purple
+- fuchsia
+- pink
+- rose
+- slate
+- gray
+- zinc
+- neutral
+- stone

 ## Build